 Choosing your all-inclusive package/resort:

 Finding the right resort will be the most time consuming part of your trip planning, but it is also the most important.
-We have done the research for you and can recommend the following 6 Baby-Friendly All-Inclusive Resorts which are not only excellent resorts for adults, but also offer some amazing amenities for parents with small children.
+We have done a lot of research and can recommend 6 Baby-Friendly All-Inclusive Resorts which are not only excellent resorts for adults, but also offer some amazing amenities for parents with small children.

 When choosing your resort, consider the following: